Gucheng, Lijiang

 Gucheng District (古城区 (Gǔchéng Qū, old city)) is a county-level district located in Lijiang City Prefecture, Yunnan, China.
+It borders Ninglang County and Yongsheng County to the east, Heqing County to the south, and Yulong County to the north and west.

 Its county seat is the town of Dayan (大研镇), otherwise known as the old town of Lijiang.

 Administrative divisions

 Gucheng District has 7 subdistricts, 2 towns, 1 township and 1 ethnic township.